01 of 11

 Understanding Different Bathtub Styles

-When it comes to remodeling a bathroom, the tub can make or break the design.
-The right tub can take your daily soak from a mundane chore to spa-like experience.
+When it comes to remodeling a bathroom, the tub you choose can make or break the design.
+The right tub can transform your daily soak from a mundane chore into spa-like experience.
 Go beyond the typical budget shower/tub combo and consider a more unique option.
-Here are ten popular tub styles to know.Continue to 2 of 11 below.
+Here are ten popular tub styles you should know about.Continue to 2 of 11 below.

 02 of 11

 There are many styles and looks for alcove tubs.
+Many standard models are available "off the shelf" at home improvement centers, with dozens of specialized models available through special order.
 The one featured in this bathroom from Strell Design is sleek, minimal, and modern.Continue to 3 of 11 below.

 03 of 11